Three Kings (1999 film): Plot

 The Americans and the rebels persuade a band of Iraqi Army deserters to sell them looted Kuwaiti luxury cars, then outfit them to resemble Saddam's entourage.
 The phony convoy scares away the bunker's defenders and Troy is freed.
 Saïd is spared, and they find more Shi'ite dissidents held in a dungeon.
 Iraqi soldiers return before they can depart, and in the ensuing firefight they kill Conrad and wound Troy with a punctured lung.
 Archie radios Walter and Adriana to arrange transport for the dissidents while hapless American officers in the camp try to locate the trio after the message from Troy's wife arrives.
 Every rebel is given a bar of gold, and the Americans bury the rest before the convoy arrives.

 The convoy carries the dissidents to the Iranian border, where the three Americans intend to escort the rebels across to protect them from the Iraqi border guards.
 American officers intervene and arrest the trio while the rebels are recaptured.
 Archie offers the buried gold to the American officers in exchange for letting the refugees through.
-The commanding officer agrees to assisting the rebels get into Iran, but insists the charges of being absent without leave and disobeying orders will result in a courts-martial of Archie, Troy, and Chief Elgin.
+The commanding officer agrees to assisting the rebels get into Iran, but insists the charges of being absent without leave and disobeying orders will result in a courts-martial of Archie, Troy, and Chief.

 The epilogue reveals the three surviving soldiers were cleared of the charges and honorably discharged because of Adriana's reporting.
 Archie becomes a military adviser for Hollywood action films, Chief leaves his airport job to work with Archie, and Troy returns to his wife and baby to run his own carpet store.
 The stolen gold is returned to Kuwait, who claim a small amount is still missing.